 1. Pedestrian Accidents: Causes, Types & Injuries

-Pedestrian accidents in Illinois can happen anywhere—crosswalks, intersections, parking lots, and even sidewalks.
+Pedestrian accidents in Chicago can happen anywhere—crosswalks, intersections, parking lots, and even sidewalks.
 Common causes include:

-An experienced Chicago pedestrian accidents lawyer understands these factors and can build a strong case to prove negligence.
-Whether you’re working with a pedestrian accident lawyer or not, identifying fault is crucial to your claim.
+An experienced Chicago pedestrian accident lawyer understands these factors and can build a strong case to prove negligence.
+Identifying fault is crucial to your claim.

 Types of Pedestrian Accidents